drj11/is-go-dynamic/README.md

 play.golang.org.
 I'll also briefly outline what I've had experience of making things using Go (at ScraperWiki).

-## Random idea for presenting

-- Use shortcode links to play.golang.org
-- put the links in the slides
-- Just make the entire presentation a series of tabs in the browser

 ## Brief Introduction to drj

 Programming C, Python, /bin/sh, Lua, JavaScript, Go in some